 Signs and symptoms of menopause

-Weight gain can also be a menopause symptom, due to a slowed metabolism.
+- Weight gain due to a slowed metabolism

 The good news is that you don’t need to suffer in silence.
 There’s plenty of help available.

 Treating menopause symptoms with HRT

 HRT had a lot of bad press back in 2002, after a major study suggested links with increased risk of breast cancer and stroke.
 However, updated analysis of the original data, and subsequent studies, have shown that when an appropriate HRT is used the increased risks of serious problems, such as blood clots and breast cancer, are small.
 The benefits of HRT, often used as a menopause treatment, are generally felt to outweigh the risks.

 Private gynaecology treatments and surgery for menopause symptoms